 Ranked the tenth most populated county in Illinois, Champaign County residents total more than 200,000.
 Situated in central east Illinois, the county is home to the University of Illinois at the Urbana-Champaign campus.
 The nearly 1000 square miles of land mass makes it the state’s fifth largest county.
 It rests on the great divide between the Mississippi and Ohio Rivers.

-As Champaign County personal injury lawyers, Rosenfeld Injury Lawyers is committed to providing each client with the representation they need in order to get the fullest recovery possible under Illinois law.
+As Champaign County personal injury lawyers, Rosenfeld Injury Lawyers LLC is committed to providing each client with the representation they need in order to get the fullest recovery possible under Illinois law.
 We invite you to contact our law firm for a free review of your Champaign County case.

 Formed in 1833, Champaign County shares its borders with surrounding counties including McLean (northwest), Platt (west), Douglas (south), Edgar (southeast) Vermilion (east) and Ford (north).
 The rich farmlands provides agricultural rich opportunities attracting many businesses and families to the area.

 The federal highways I-74 (east / west) and I-57 (north / south) converge in Champaign.
 State Highway 45 runs nearly adjacent to I-57, and State Highway 150 runs parallel to I-74.
 Interstate 72 terminates from the west into the town of Champagne.

 Public transportation is available to residents and visitors of Champaign County through CRIS Rural Mass Transit.
 The Transit District offers transportation services from 6 AM to 6 PM Monday through Friday.
 In addition, senior transportation services are also available to residents and visitors of Vermilion and Champaign counties.